 Examples of risks are:

-- lifting, carrying, or pushing heavy objects
+- lifting, carrying, pushing, or pulling of objects

 - working with harmful substances